 - 1 teaspoon kosher salt, plus more for salting water

-Bring a large pot of water to a boil.
+For the Spinach Purée: Bring a large pot of water to a boil.
 Meanwhile, fill a large bowl with cold water and ice.
 Add rinsed and trimmed spinach and cook 15-30 seconds.
 Drain and plunge spinach into bowl of water.
 When spinach is cold, drain and spin in salad spinner.
-Using a hand-blender or food processor purée the spinach until smooth.
+Using a hand blender or food processor purée the spinach until smooth.

 Using a bench knife, scrape excess dough from fork and fingers.
-Begin to fold additional flour into the dough with the bench knife, turning the dough roughly 45 degrees each time, until dough feels firm and dry, and can form a craggy-looking ball, 2 to 5 minutes.
+Begin to fold additional flour into the dough with bench knife, turning dough roughly 45° each time until dough feels firm and dry and can form a craggy-looking ball, 2 to 5 minutes.